JohnM97/CS499-ePortfolio/README.md

-# cs465-fullstack
+# Travlr Getaways
-CS-465 Full Stack Development with MEAN
+Full Stack Development with MEAN

 Throughout this full stack project, I worked with several types of frontend development including basic Express HTML, standard JavaScript, and Angular as a Single Page Application (SPA).
 Early in the project, the Express HTML pages were simple, traditional server-rendered pages.
 Later, using Angular allowed for a much richer user experience where data could update dynamically without reloading the page.
 This shift made the application much faster and more modern.
 On the backend, we used a NoSQL MongoDB database because its flexible, document-based structure made it easy to store and manage data like trips, users, and authentication tokens without needing a fixed schema.